bseltz-cohesity/scripts/python/storePasswordInFile/README.md

 ## Components

-* storePasswordInFile.py: the main PowerShell script
+* storePasswordInFile.py: the main python script
 * pyhesity.py: the Cohesity REST API helper module

 Place all files in a folder together. then, run the main script like so: